kennethjmyers/kennethjmyers.github.io/_posts/2016-05-12-Citibike_data_i.md

   </p>
 </iframe>
 <div style="text-align:center;margin-top:-40px;">
-    <p style="font-size:.8em">The rides/day/station/capita (RDSC) for each zip code along with the number of Citi Bike stations in that zip code</p>
+    <p style="font-size:.8em">The rides/day/station/capita (RDSC) for each zip code along with the number of Citi Bike stations in that zip code.
+Averages for RDSC and # of stations are also shown to give a better idea of what the upper and lower halves look like. **Note:** Data points may be hidden by the legend so try panning the chart to see everything.</p>
     <br>
 </div>